bh107/bohrium/doc/source/users/config.rst

 Useful environment variables::

-  BH_WARN_SYNC=true       -- Show Python warnings in all instances when copying data to Python.
+  BH_SYNC_WARN=true       -- Show Python warnings in all instances when copying data to Python.
   BH_<backend>_GRAPH=true -- Dump a dependecy graph of the instructions send to the backends (.dot file).
   BH_<backend>_VOLATILE=true -- Declare temporary variables using `volatile`, which avoid precision differences because of Intel's use of 80-bit floats internally.